Bank of America provides funding for Clark veterans

 One of the reasons Alison enlisted in the Navy was for the education benefits.
-Today, she’s a reservist and mother of two small children, while pursuing a college degree in computer science with the goal of working in cybersecurity.
-Her husband, Scott, is also a Navy veteran and attends Clark College.
-Alison earns extra money as a work-study student at Clark’s Veterans Resource Center (VRC).
+Today, she’s a reservist and mother of two small children.
+She transferred from Clark College, where she studied information technology, to Washington State University Vancouver in 2019 to pursue a bachelor’s degree in accounting and mathematics with the goal of working in business.
+Her husband, Scott, also a Navy veteran, currently attends Clark College.
+Their children attend the Oliva Early Learning Center.

 Attending college is challenging for Alison.
 She is often older than many of her classmates.
 She is reminded that veterans bring alternative life experiences to campus, including combat, physical injuries and mental trauma.
 Many of their classmates simply can’t relate.

 The VRC is an important part of Alison and Scott’s college experience.
 They both visit the VRC regularly to access the computer lab, print their assignments, use the study area, receive tutoring and use the textbook lending library.
 But more than that, the VRC is a safe space where they can relax and unwind.
 Even after transferring to another institution, Alison still spends time at Clark’s VRC when she’s not in class.

 “The greatest benefit the VRC provides is a safe place to converse with fellow veterans.
 We veterans have a unique view of the world around us…In the VRC, I feel a part of the group,” said Alison.